TamasMezo/TamasMezo/README.md

 - Postgresql, MySQL, MongoDB
 - TypeORM, Prisma
 - TypeScript
+- AWS & Serverless

+### 🔭 I’m currently working on
+- the new digital offering of the world's leading broadcaster company

+### 🌱 I’m currently learning
+- AWS services and Serverless framework

 ### 📫 Contact
 - Reach out to me in case you want build something special ⬇️
 - Portfilio website: https://www.tamasmezo.com/
 - Email: tamas.mezo@codecrew.hu

 <!--
 **TamasMezo/TamasMezo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.